-A young pastor happened by: Stopping, he commented, ‘For some strange reason, Robert, I had the impression you were casually looking out there, waiting for a train!’
+A young pastor happened by: Stopping, he commented, ‘For some strange reason, Robert, I had the impression you were casually waiting for a train!’

-No I wasn’t, I was just waiting… and waiting, expecting…
+No, I wasn’t: I was just waiting for someone who wasn’t showing up… and waiting, expecting…

 Christians waiting around for that good old gospel train?

 Suddenly I had reminiscences of old glory ‘gospel train to heaven’ songs – and lines such as those from David Meece’s Gospel Train that declare ‘All aboard for the gospel train, my seat’s reserved, and my ticket’s paid.’